 Image optimization helps images take up as little space on your site as possible, which starts with using the right size and image format.
 We’ve written a pretty comprehensive guide to optimizing images to help you out, so don’t feel you can’t do this.
-There are also several WordPress plugins you can use to help optimize image performance.
+There are also several image optimizing plugins you can use to help.

 Creating a travel blog with WordPress is easy, and can be done pretty quickly using a beautiful theme and some plugins.
 Add your images to support your stories and you’ll be transporting your readers around the world by the weekend!

 All you need to do is follow the simple steps we outlined to get started: